 The red dunes of Sossusvlei against the unwavering blue of the desert sky provides one of the most unique contrasts on the continent.

 A last morning nature experience is followed by breakfast, after which guests fly to Windhoek and from there board an onward connection to Johannesburg.
-Guests are met at O R Tambo International Airport and are transferred to any location of their choice in either Johannesburg or Pretoria, bringing an end to a memorable safari in Sossusvlei.
+Guests are met at O.R.
+Tambo International Airport and are transferred to any location of their choice in either Johannesburg or Pretoria.

 South Africa is the continent's most diverse safari destination, from Addo to Kruger Park.